-Salem's Service Activities in Age 11 & 12
+Salem's Service Activities in grades 11 & 12

-Every student in Age 11 and 12 must become an active member of at least one of the following services:
+Every student in grade 11 and 12 must be engaged as an active member of at least one of the following services:

 Technical Emergency Relief Service (THW)